 During your tour, you’ll gain insight into the significance of the historic monuments of Acropolis including the Parthenon, the Erechtheion, the Propylaia, the Nike Temple as well as other significant sights of Athens including the Odeon of Herodes Atticus, the Ancient Agora, the National Observatory of Athens and the city’s scenic hills: Filoppapos, Mars, and Pnyx.

 Note: After the first part of the tour, which ends on the Acropolis, you will have time to take more photos before walking to the Ancient Agora with your guide.
-Before the guided Agora, you may grab a snack or a drink.
-There will be no time for a leisurely lunch so please make sure you have a snack and bottle of water with you.
+Before the guided Agora, there will be no time for a leisurely lunch so please make sure you have a snack and bottle of water with you.

 Walk through Plaka